How To Register An NGO in Nigeria 2024 (Requirements)

 • Society for Employment and Self-Reliance

-• Center for Transformation of the Under-Privileged
+• Centre for Transformation of the Under-Privileged

 • Society for African Safety & Development